linode/docs/docs/applications/configuration-management/use-version-control-to-manage-salt-configurations/index.md

 1. If you are new to SaltStack, read [A Beginner's Guide to Salt](/docs/applications/configuration-management/beginners-guide-to-salt/) to familiarize yourself with basic Salt concepts.

-1. Download git on your local computer by following our [How to Install Git on Linux, Mac or Windows](/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) guide.
+1. Download Git on your local computer by following our [How to Install Git on Linux, Mac or Windows](/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) guide.

 1. Familiarize yourself with Git using our [Getting Started with Git](/docs/development/version-control/how-to-configure-git/) guide.

-1. Make sure you have [configured git](/docs/development/version-control/how-to-configure-git/) on your local computer.
+1. Make sure you have [configured git](/docs/development/version-control/how-to-configure-git/#configure-git) on your local computer.

 1. Use the [Getting Started with Salt - Basic Installation and Setup](/docs/applications/configuration-management/getting-started-with-salt-basic-installation-and-setup/) guide to set up a Salt Master and two Salt minions; one running Ubuntu 18.04 and the second running CentOS 7.